 Our journey has been a unique and lengthy one.
 I’ve spent hours scouring the internet for success stories and even horror stories to help me get through my darkest hours.
 Some important lessons I’ve learned through it all include:

 Unfortunately, it didn’t dawn on me until a few years into our journey that I didn’t know how to sew or how to really cook!
 Yes, it is tough to divert energy away from infertility treatments, but it can be refreshing.
 I learned to sew, and made several dresses for friend’s girls.
-I also learned calligraphy, and brush lettering, and dipped my toe into watercolors and other painting methods.
-I spent months making Halloween costumes out of cardboard following our failed adoption, and the work and service were a healing balm.
+Dipping my toes into watercolors and other painting methods, I also learned calligraphy.
+After our adoption failed I spent months making Halloween costumes out of cardboard.
+The work and service were a healing balm.
 As fun as it is to wallow and worry about what the future might bring, it’s more enjoyable to create beauty along the way.

 We are happy to say that despite the many challenges, we keep moving forward.
-We feel so grateful for our little boy that has brought more joy into our lives and has allowed us to more fully comprehend the Atonement of our Savior, Jesus Christ.
+Grateful for our little boy, we have felt more joy in our lives and have more fully comprehended the Atonement of our Savior, Jesus Christ.
 We understand long-suffering and have faith in a loving God who knows each one of us and our individual desires.